 INCOMPAS Expresses Support for Martha Wright-Reed Just and Reasonable Communications Act

 WASHINGTON, D.C.
-(June 6, 2019) – U.S. Senators Tammy Duckworth (D-IL), Rob Portman (R-OH), Brian Schatz (D-HI), Cory Booker (D-NJ), Ed Markey (D-MA), and Angus King (I-ME) are introducing the Martha Wright-Reed Just and Reasonable Communications Act, which is designed to address predatory inmate calling rates at prison facilities across the nation.
+(May 10, 2021) – U.S. Senators Tammy Duckworth (D-IL), Rob Portman (R-OH), Brian Schatz (D-HI), Cory Booker (D-NJ), Angus King (I-ME), Ed Markey (D-MA), Kirsten Gillibrand (D-NY), Elizabeth Warren (D-MA), Bob Casey, Jr. (D-PA), Richard Blumenthal (D-CT), Ron Wyden (D-OR), and Amy Klobuchar (D-MN) are introducing the Martha Wright-Reed Just and Reasonable Communications Act, which is designed to address predatory inmate calling rates at prison facilities across the nation.

 Their bill will give the Federal Communications Commission (FCC) full authority to ensure consumers receive reasonable rates for both intra- and interstate inmate calls.
 The legislation also extends this standard to all forms of communication, such as video services, to reflect today’s technological advances.